SamiAbuTouq/Pharmacy-Project/README.md

 ## Building and Running

-Download the project, open the `.sln` file for any phase in a C++ IDE (e.g., Visual Studio), and hit the Run button.
+Download the project, navigate to Pharmacy-Project → Phase 3 → Phase 3, open the `.sln` file for any phase in a C++ IDE (e.g., Visual Studio), and hit the Run button.

 ## Documentation